 A team of CAP students finished in the Top 10 in the 2015 HUD Innovative Affordable Housing Competition that focused on an 11-story, 300 unit senior living facility in Houma, Louisiana.

 American Society of Landscape Architecture Honor and Merit Award recipients were honored at the Student Awards Luncheon in May.

 Read about this year's winners of the college faculty awards of excellence in Tenured/Tenure-Track Teaching, Non-Tenure-Track Teaching, Research and Creative Activities, and Service.

-Andy Reid, recently retired Assistant Dean of Administrative Services, was the recipient of the 2015 Staff Recognition Award for the College of Architecture and Planning.
+Mike Harring, Information Technology Manager, was the recipient of the 2017 Staff Recognition Award for the College of Architecture and Planning.